Introduction: Why the State File is Scary

 That was the day I learned that being a "Senior" engineer isn't just about writing code.
 It's about knowing how to fix things when the tools don't do what you want.
 It's about performing surgery on your infrastructure without stopping the heart.

-In this guide, we're going to keep it simple.
-We'll look at how Terraform actually "thinks," and we'll learn the specific commands you need to move things around without breaking anything.
+Let's keep it simple.
+We'll look at how Terraform actually "thinks," and learn the specific commands you need to move things around without breaking anything.
 By the end, you'll be the person the team calls when they're stuck.

 Before we type any commands, let's understand what's happening under the hood.
 It's simpler than you think.